Information for Feinberg

 Other Degree Programs

-- Physician Assistant, Physical Therapy, Orthotics, and Clinical Genetics education programs will resume in-person programming for the 2021-22 academic year.
+- Physician Assistant, Physical Therapy, Orthotics and Clinical Genetics education programs have resumed in-person programming.

 Research Guidance for Feinberg